pacha/spekulatio-old/README.md

 Sometimes you may want to provide data that is share across multiple pages.
 For instance, you may want to use the same template across all the files in a subdirectory.
-Editing all the pages one by one to add the same `_template` value can be cumbersome in that case.
+Editing all the pages one by one to add the same `_template` value can be cumbersome, and there's a more generic way to do it.

 Spekulatio has a particular type of content files just to solve this problem.
-If you create a content file by prepending an underscore to its name, two things
+If you create a content file by prepending an underscore to its name, two things will happen:
-happen:

 * That content file will not generate any HTML associated to it.